 A balcony has the potential to be one of the most peaceful, serene spots in your home.
 In feng shui, the balcony ties the inside of your home to the outdoors, creating a free flow of energy between the outside and inside spaces.
 Unfortunately, balconies often get neglected and used as storage space rather than living space.
 To improve the flow of energy in your home and make the most of your balcony, consider the following tips and plants that can enhance your balcony’s feng shui.

-- The Best Plants for a Balcony in Feng Shui
+What Are The Best Plants for a Balcony in Feng Shui?

 The best plants for a balcony in feng shui include plants that can generate and draw positive qi (energy) into the home.
 Some of the best feng shui plants for balconies include areca palms, fig trees, umbrella plants, citrus trees, geraniums, ferns, ivy, azaleas, herbs, and lucky bamboo.